isabella232/mobile-services.de-DE/help/ios/phonegap/phonegap-methods.md

 ## Advertising identifier {#section_194607D101B047A19C51B19E176E1500}

 In the `AppDelegate` generated by Cordova, call `[ADBMobile setAdvertisingIdentifier:]` in the `application:didFinishLaunchingWithOptions:` delegate method.
-Weitere Informationen finden Sie unter [Konfigurationsmethoden](/help/ios/configuration/sdk-methods.md).
+For more information, see Configuration Methods.[](/help/ios/configuration/sdk-methods.md)

 ## Audience Manager methods {#section_1FD12B29A0AF41D3BEACBB3D624EA0E4}